Vojislav Lukačević: Massacres of Muslims

 The orders for the "cleansing" operation stated that the Chetniks should kill all Muslim fighters, communists and Ustaše, but that they should not kill women and children.
 According to Pajović, these instructions were included to ensure there was no written evidence regarding the killing of non-combatants.
 On 8 February, one Chetnik commander made a notation on their copy of written orders issued by Đurišić that the detachments had received additional orders to kill all Muslims they encountered.
 On 10 February, Jovan Jelovac, the commander of the Pljevlja Brigade, who was subordinated to Lukačević, told one of his battalion commanders that he was to kill everyone, in accordance with the orders of their highest commanders.
 According to the historian Professor Jozo Tomasevich, despite Chetnik claims that this and previous "cleansing actions" were countermeasures against Muslim aggressive activities, all circumstances point to it being Đurišić's partial achievement of Mihailović's previous directive to clear the Sandžak of Muslims.

 After first part of operations, Lukačević was given the duty to command the 'liberated territories'.
 In a meeting with representative of Italian command from Pljevlja on February 10, Lukačević stated that his goal is to 'eliminate or expel all Muslims in Pljevlja and Čajniče Okrugs'.
 Muslim collaborationist leaders petitioned Italians to allow the return of Muslim refugees.
 Lukačević wrote to Italian command that if they handed him the refugees he would 'solve the problem with them in couple of hours', so Italians rejected Lukačević proposal and it was clear that Muslims would not return to their homes any time soon.
-First significant return was seen after Case Black in June 1943, as it weakened Chetnik forces in the region, but Lukačević still had orders to prevent return of Muslims in his area of command.
+First significant return was seen after Operation Schwarz in June 1943, as it weakened Chetnik forces in the region, but Lukačević still had orders to prevent return of Muslims in his area of command.